Hey everyone, here’s my web hosting recommendations aka, why I picked SiteGround and DreamHost to work with and why I recommend them to my customers.

 And my web hosting recommendation for experienced bloggers and online business owners is still DreamHost VPS Hosting.

 DreamHost is one of the largest hosting companies out there, but it’s still an independent company based in Los Angeles.
 Their service is top notch and their VPS hosting is only $15/month.
-That’s the same price as SiteGround’s shared hosting but a DreamHost VPS handles more traffic albeit without newbie-oriented support.
+That’s less than SiteGround’s normal shared hosting price, but a DreamHost VPS handles more traffic — albeit without newbie-oriented support.

 DreamHost’s VPS offers a tremendous value for the money.
 That’s why I recommend DreamHost and why I sell DreamHost hosting services.
 I also use DreamHost to host this site and all of my other projects and have for many years.